 Everything is Public

-A major difference to the personal recipe catalogs, is that community catalogs are completely public, in the spirit of open sharing and open source.
-So once a catalog has been upgraded, all recipes become public and are available to everybody.
+A major difference to the personal checklist catalogs, is that community catalogs are completely public, in the spirit of open sharing and open source.
+So once a catalog has been upgraded, all checklists become public and are available to everybody.
 You can still mark incomplete work as draft to prevent them from appearing in normal searches.

 Convert a Catalog from Personal to Community